korzio/note/docs/workshop/site/workshop/codelabs/hello-world-cli-in-node.md

 ---

 ## Demo
-Duration: 1
+Duration: 3

-## Hello World CLI in Node
+### Hello World CLI in Node

 ---

 ## TypeScript
 Duration: 1

-![ts](assets/ts.png)

-> JavaScript that scales.
+*JavaScript that scales.
-> TypeScript is a typed superset of JavaScript that compiles to plain JavaScript.
+TypeScript is a typed superset of JavaScript that compiles to plain JavaScript.
-> Any browser.
+Any browser.
 Any host.
 Any OS.
-Open source.
+Open source.*

+![ts](assets/ts.png)

-- Anders Hejlsberg, 2012 @ Microsoft
+Anders Hejlsberg, 2012 @ Microsoft

 ### Tools